ISSUES/CASES

 One major problem was the lack of consensus about the kinds of data that school report cards should contain to measure performance.
 Surveys conducted in 1998 found that parents and educators sometimes had quite different views regarding important content, and that existing school report cards did not always contain information that both regarded as very important.
 Educators were more likely to want demographic and disaggregated data, while some parents were concerned that such data would be divisive.
 Only about a third of those polled thought that schools should be judged principally on student achievement on standardized tests.
 Most regarded indicators of teacher quality and school climate as among the critical data to include.

 In addition, some early research suggested that surprisingly few parents and educators made use of report card information.
 Research by Public Agenda conducted in 1999 found that only 52 percent of teachers and 31 percent of parents had seen a school report card.
-In 2001, the George W. Bush administration championed the No Child Left Behind Act as a centerpiece of public eduction reform.
-Among other provisions, the law required school districts that received federal assistance for disadvantaged students under Title I of the Elementary and Secondary Eduction Act to publish report cards for each of its schools.
+In 2001, the George W. Bush administration championed the No Child Left Behind Act as a centerpiece of public education reform.
+Among other provisions, the law required school districts that received federal assistance for disadvantaged students under Title I of the Elementary and Secondary Education Act to publish report cards for each of its schools.

 At the same time, multiple federal and state reporting requirements created confusion.
 In 2004, nineteen states had more than one report card per school and sixteen states created special report cards to comply with the requirements of the No Child Left Behind law.